Jasper Productivity Solutions

 • pending (for example, letters you sent for which you must receive a reply)

-It's not necessary to use every category listed here, and feel free to add any others that suit you.
+• It's not necessary to use every category listed above; feel free to add any others that suit you.

 Site Design: Canfield Design Studios, Inc.